VulcanShot/csQuery/README.md

 // The passed function is used as a test for each entity in the array. `this` (environment object) is the current entity.
 QueryArray Filter(function fltr);

 // Precaches each model in the array.
-Don't worry, each model is precached only once QueryArray PrecacheModels(string[] models);
+Don't worry, each model is precached only once.
+QueryArray PrecacheModels(string[] models);

-// Returns the number of entities in the array int Length();
+// Returns the number of entities in the array. int Length();

-// Returns the CBaseEntity handle of the entity with the given index QueryArray Get(int index);
+// Returns the CBaseEntity handle of the entity with the given index.
+QueryArray Get(int index);
-// Returns a QuerryArray with only the entity with the given index CBaseEntity Eq(int index);
+// Returns a QuerryArray with only the entity with the given index.
+CBaseEntity Eq(int index);
-// Returns a QuerryArray with only the first entity (typically worldspawn) CBaseEntity First();
+// Returns a QuerryArray with only the first entity (typically worldspawn).
+CBaseEntity First();
 ```